robcarver17/pysystemtrade/docs/production.md

 - separate environment, pulling in pysystemtrade as a 'yet another library'
 - everything in pysystemtrade, with all specific code and configuration in the 'private' directory that is excluded from git uploads.

-Personally I prefer the latter as it makes a neat self contained unit, but this is up to you.
+Personally I prefer the latter as it makes a neat self-contained unit, but this is up to you.

 ### Managing your separate directories of code and configuration